liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/tck-tests.md

 renderURL not a portlet actionURL) .
 Resource tests are the same as the render tests except the testURL is rendered in the jsp that supplies the iFrame target (resource).

-[<a name="6.138"></a>6.138] NYI: addResponseCookie (bridge-tck-main-portlet)
+[<a name="6.138"></a>6.138] addResponseCookie (bridge-tck-main-portlet)

-- During an action, call `ActionResponse.addCookie(cookie)`.
-Upon subsequent render, call `RenderRequest.getCookies()` to verify that the cookie is present.
+- During an action, set a cookie with a specific name and value by calling `ExternalContext.addResponseCookie(String,String,Map)`.
+Upon subsequent render, call `ExternalContext.getRequestCookieMap()` to verify that the cookie is present.

-Note that it is not valid to test for the presence of the cookie on the client, because the Portlet 3.0 JavaDoc for `PortletResponse.addProperty(Cookie)` states that the cookie may be stored on the server (rather than the client) as an implementation detail.
+**Note**: It is not valid to test for the presence of the cookie on the client, because the Portlet 3.0 JavaDoc for `PortletResponse.addProperty(Cookie)` states that the cookie may be stored on the server (rather than the client) as an implementation detail.
+In addition, there is no guarantee that the portlet container will carry any of the properties like comment, path, etc. through from action to the render so that can't be tested.

 [<a name="6.139"></a>6.139] NYI: getMimeType(String) (bridge-tck-main-portlet)